What is Nakedly Examined Music?

 What kind of music does NEM feature?

 The ambition of the podcast is to be both broad and deep: You'll hear rock, folk, jazz, country, electronic, R&B, rap, classical, and experimental weirdness.
-But the center vein, the one that receives the most exploration, is the tradition of rock coming out of the Beatles with all their associated stylistic explorations, through 70s prog, 80s new wave, 90s grunge, to the present.
+But the center vein, the one that receives the most exploration, is the tradition of rock coming out of the Beatles with all their associated stylistic explorations (and who were of course drawing on earlier soul and tin pan alley), through early 70s prog, late 70s punk, 80s new wave, 90s grunge, up through the present where genres have mostly broken down.
 Pretty much, whenever thoughtful people are making music, we're interested, and if there's an artist or style you see missing here that you'd like to hear, contact Mark.

 Is the podcast just for songwriters?